 Step 3: Mix the Impression Material

-2. Contamination of the impression material with sulfur-based substances that may seep from hand lotions and latex gloves.
+2. There is a case where the impression material gets contaminated with sulfur based products, which can leach from the hand lotions and latex gloves.

-Similarly, the impression material can be transferred into the syringe using the spatula or by maneuvering the inverted syringe at an angle around the mixing pad.
+In parallel, the same occurs to the impression material, which can be positioned into the syringe by means of the spatula, or by tilting the collected and replaced syringe in the opposite direction, clockwise around the mixing pad.

 Step 4: Fill the Ear